dessant/reaction-comments/README.md

 ## License

+Copyright (c) 2018-2019 Armin Sebastian

-Reaction Comments is released under the terms of the MIT License.
+This software is released under the terms of the MIT License.
-Please refer to the [LICENSE](LICENSE) file.
+See the [LICENSE](LICENSE) file for further information.